tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/test-report.md

 **Feature:** Input validation and error handling
 **Input:** Random string (`nonsense`)
 **Expected Output:**
-The application should display an error message and not crash:
+The application should display an error message and exit the program

+Output:
+The system asks again and again until the input is valid or the user wants the exit the prototype.
+This is true for the text-recognition as well as the image_recognotion.
+If the input is empty then the prototype exits and stops.
+Test Outcome: Success output is as expected.

 ## Conclusion